Professor of Practice

 It stretches you creatively and intellectually and taps into something essential about how we experience systems in the world.
 Within my areas of research and development, I focus a lot on games as systems.
 That includes things like combat systems or magic system, sure, but it also encompasses all sorts of other things you might not think of at first.
 Systems within an atomic nucleus, social systems that form in communities, the system created by two people in love, and even systems and everything from ecology to astronomy.

 The amazing thing to me is that games and game design can help us understand each one of those better.
 This is a great time to be working in game design, and I’m very fortunate to be here at IU.
 I love having the opportunity to make games and to dig deeper to the future of game design and to be able to work with students who will be the next generation carrying this work forward.

-Michael Sellers joined IU in 2014, where he teaches courses on advanced game design and the games industry among other courses.
+Mike Sellers teaches courses on advanced game design and artificial intelligence among other courses.
 He became the Director of the Game Design program in 2017.
-His textbook “Advanced Game Design: A Systems Approach” came out in late 2017, published by Pearson Education.
-This book combines systems thinking and game design in ways that provide greater insights on both areas.
+His textbook “Advanced Game Design: A Systems Approach,” published by Pearson Education in 2017, combines systems thinking and game design in ways that provide greater insights on both areas.
 This book is used in Indiana University’s Game Design program, and in similar university programs around the world.

-Sellers has been designing massively multiplayer online games (MMOGs), online social, and mobile games for over twenty years.
+Sellers has been designing social, mobile, and massively multiplayer online games (MMOGs), for over 25 years.
 He has started and run three successful game studios, and has also worked for notable game developers such as 3DO, Electronic Arts, Kabam, and Rumble Entertainment as a Lead Designer, Executive Producer, General Manager, and Creative Director.

 His first commercial game was the award-winning Meridian 59, the first 3D MMO, released in 1996.
 He was also the lead designer on The Sims 2, Ultima Online, Holiday Village, Blastron, and Realm of the Mad God.